trilogy-data/pytrilogy/preql/core/processing/README.md

 In the second pass, each node is resolved to an abstract CTE.
 At this phase, CTEs that are identical can be merged.

 Finally, in query rendering each CTE is rendered to a backend appropriate query.
-The finale CTE, or the `base`, will contain all required columns for the final output.
+The final CTE, or the `base`, will contain all required columns for the final output.
 The last select will only apply any query level filters + ordering, no joins will take place.